 Kerry is an experienced behavioural pharmacologist who has worked in preclinical neuroscience research for over 20 years in industry leading companies including Merck and GlaxoSmithKline.
 Her area of expertise is in cognition, which has recently extended beyond the lab back into the world of academia where she is studying for an MBA alongside work.
 Kerry's role at Transpharmation is Business Development, perfectly suited to putting theory into practise whilst making sure that science remains the focus.

 Kerry is a self-confessed adult fan of Lego, and finds building an excellent form of mindfulness relaxation - who’d have known!

 Sandor has over 20 years’ experience in neuroscience research, published more than 20 research articles and was awarded with theprestigious Pickwick Fellowship of National Sleep Foundation to study the neurobiology of narcolepsy at Harvard Medical School.
 Prior to taking up his post at Transpharmation, Sandor held a research role at Cambridge University where he identified the abnormal changes in sleep and brain oscillations in Huntington’s disease as well as the drugs that can reverse them.
-As a Principal Scientist at Transpharmation he is responsible for directing sleep-wake profiling and EEG assessment of novel, CNS acting compounds.
+As Scientific Lead at Transpharmation he is responsible for directing sleep-wake profiling and EEG assessment of novel, CNS acting compounds.